William G. Sebold: Coerced into spying

 In September 1939, a Dr. Gassner visited Sebold in Mülheim and interrogated him regarding military planes and equipment in the United States.
 He also asked Sebold to return to the United States as an espionage agent for Germany.
-Gassner and another man, a "Dr. Renken", told him that they would expose information that he had omitted from his U. S. citizenship application about serving time in a German jail unless he agreed to assist them.
+Gassner and another man, a "Dr. Renken," told him that they would expose information that he had omitted from his U. S. citizenship application about serving time in a German jail unless he agreed to assist them.
 Renken was in fact Major Nickolaus Ritter of the Abwehr.

 After the threats to his family, his life, and his citizenship, Sebold agreed to cooperate with the Nazis.
-He was then sent to a seven-week training program in Hamburg, Germany, where he learned to operate a clandestine shortwave radio, which he would set up when he returned to the United States.
+He was then sent to a seven-week training program in Hamburg, German, where he learned to operate a clandestine shortwave radio that he would set up when he returned to the United States.

-Ritter gave Sebold final instructions before he left for the United States, including shortwave radio codes and the use of microphotographs.
+Ritter gave Sebold final instructions before he left for the United States including shortwave radio codes and the use of microphotographs.
 Sebold was given the alias "Harry Sawyer", the code name TRAMP, and Abwehr number A.3549.

 Sebold was tasked to meet with various spies, pass along instructions to them from Germany, receive messages in return, and transmit them back in code to Germany.
 The intention was to pull off the efforts of spies who were passing technological secrets to the Germans during World War II.

-Contacts U.S. embassy
+Contacts U.S. consulate

 Before leaving Germany, Sebold visited the U.S. Consulate in Cologne, Germany, and insisted on speaking with the Consul General.
 He told the Consul that he had been blackmailed into becoming a German spy but that he was a loyal American citizen and wanted to cooperate with the Federal Bureau of Investigation (FBI) in the United States.
 The U.S. government agreed.

 Sebold sailed from Genoa, Italy, and arrived in New York City on February 8, 1940.
 There, Sebold (with secret help from the FBI) set himself up as a consulting diesel engineer, with an office in Times Square in Manhattan.